Potatoes

 "Isn't it Bokne?"

 Boknyeo turned around.
-There, her neighbor's wife was groping her way out of the dark furrow, carrying a basket.
+There, her neighbor's wife was groping her way from the dark field, carrying a basket.

 "It was you?
 You were there, too?"